In praise of the colour red

 This sculpture outside a Hindu temple near Ubud, Bali, Indonesia, depicting a temple guardian, has been adorned in his ears with Chinese hibiscus flowers (Hibiscus rosa-sinensis), supposedly as an offering, or maybe as mere decoration. – Read about Hinduism elsewhere on this website, see Religion: Hinduism.
 (Photo copyright © by Kaj Halberg)

 Young leaves of this fern species, Woodwardia unigemmata, which belongs to the hard fern family (Blechnaceae), are red. – Mingtsih, Taiwan.
 (Photo copyright © by Kaj Halberg)

-Wine-red autumn foliage of vine maple (Acer circinatum), Umpqua National Forest, Oregon, United States.
-This maple is native to the Pacific coast of North America, from British Columbia south to northern California.
+Wine-red autumn foliage of vine maple, Umpqua National Forest, Oregon.
 (Photo copyright © by Kaj Halberg)

 By many authorities, Jerdon’s minivet (Pericrocotus jerdoni), living in Myanmar, is regarded as a subspecies of the white-bellied minivet (P. erythropygius), which has a patchy distribution in India.
 The male can be told from the female by its red chest spot.